andersen-lab/Bygul/README.md

 #### Primer bed file
 Please remember that the primer file must contain a column containing primer sequence.
 The maximum number of mismatches allowed for each primer sequence is 1 SNP.
 To change this number, you may use the `--maxmismatches` flag.
 #### Complete set of available parameters
-To learn more about how to adjust other parameters use `mixamp simulate-proportions --help`
+To learn more about how to adjust other parameters use `bygul simulate-proportions --help`
 #### Simulated reads output
 Simulated reads from all samples are located in `provided_output_path/reads.fastq`
 #### Information about amplicon dropouts